 - Headache, trouble concentrating, memory problems, unsteadiness

-- Unusual behavior, thoughts of hurting yourself or others, panic
+- Unusual behavior, thoughts of hurting yourself or others, panic, trouble sleeping

 - Unusual bleeding or bruising

 If you notice these less serious side effects, talk with your doctor: